jupyterhub/jupyterhub/docs/source/reference/database.md

 For example:

 - Given an API token, what user is making the request?
-- Which users who don't have running servers?
+- Which users don't have running servers?
 - Which servers belong to user X?
 - Which users have not been active in the last 24 hours?